-We are reliant on our employees to deliver our Purpose and Mission and we strive to attract and retain the best people by promoting ourselves as an employer of choice.
+We are reliant on our employees to deliver our Vision/Purpose and we strive to attract and retain the best people by promoting ourselves as an employer of choice.
 This is fundamental to our success.

 People are more attracted to work for businesses that can demonstrate a clear purpose that benefits society beyond the pursuit of profit and the economic benefits to shareholders.
 It is important for our business to match their aspirations in this regard, and to go beyond delivering on the basics of the employer/employee relationship.

-Our employees are encouraged and supported to adopt healthy lifestyles through programmes such as the Global Challenge (managed by Virgin Pulse), and through our UK health insurance partner, Vitality.
+Our employees are encouraged and supported to adopt healthy lifestyles through programmes such as via our UK health insurance partner, Vitality.

 We support the ten principles of the United Nations (UN) Global Compact, the UN Universal Declaration of Human Rights, and the UN Guiding Principles on Business and Human Rights.
 We have incorporated these concepts in our Human Rights and Labour Standards Policy, which also reflects International Labour Organisation ( ILO) conventions, and applies to all ConvaTec employees.

 This Policy builds on our existing Code of Ethics and Business Conduct.
 All employees are required to complete the training relating to the Code every year.
 Together, the Policy, and the Code, cover a broad range of human rights issues.
 We operate a cross-functional Human Rights Steering Committee to guide our approach.